specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 # Prerequisites

-- You must have at least a *Azure Connected Machine Resource Administrator* role in each subscription you modify.
+- You must have least *Azure Connected Machine Resource Administrator* role and subscription *Reader* role.
 - The Azure extension for SQL Server is updated to version 1.1.2230.58 or newer.
 - You must be connected to Azure AD and logged in to your Azure account.
 If your account have access to multiple tenants, make sure to log in with a specific tenant ID.

 # Launching the script